 I mean, if you believe anything that you've ever said, then the moment you say, like, oh, Trump did this because of a threat he sees coming, then you have to then make the next step, which is, oh, well, Trump is the creator of this threat.

-He's creating the threat in order to do that's your whole life.
+He's creating the threat in order to do, that's your whole life.

 You know, for the most part, belief systems are just social clubs.

-They're just a place to Get around and to be with people and you say similar stuff to each other, so you create that bond, right?
+And you say similar stuff to each other, so you create that bond, right?

 But then you choose that belief system because when you need to do something about it, that's when you go, oh, I rely on the Bible.